yildizmy/import-export-data-using-open-csv/README.md

 # Export &amp; Download Data as CSV File in Spring Boot using OpenCSV
-Used for exporting data as CSV file in Spring Boot using OpenCSV.
+Project used for exporting data as CSV file in Spring Boot using OpenCSV.

 ## Description